cabforum/servercert/docs/BR.md

 The file containing the Request Token or Random Value:

-1. MUST be located on the Authorization Domain Name, and
+1. MUST be located on the ADN, and
 2. MUST be located under the "/.well-known/pki-validation" directory, and
 3. MUST be retrieved via either the "http" or "https" scheme, and
 4. MUST be accessed over an Authorized Port.